gaurishankar007/Flutter-State-Management/README.md

     - Role of generics on extension

 This project is not for a complete beginners.
-You should have at least a good knowledge of dart and flutter framework.
+You should have a good knowledge of dart and flutter framework.